FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 This file contains a copy of all the code and annotations required to check the proof.
 Both scripts expect the command line arguments explained below.
-In the following we use the following variables

 - #### run-verifast.sh:
   Preprocesses the code and proof files and uses the